 It is the schools intent to ensure the curriculum is broad, creative and balanced by delivering all subjects over the course of the week.
-We believe that though success in English and Maths is integral to success, we consider ALL foundation subjects just as important.
-We have designated learning areas for Music, Art and DT and PE which further emphasises the importance of the children accessing the full breadth of the primary curriculum.
+We believe that though success in English and Maths are integral to education, we consider ALL subjects form a fundamental part of the learning journey for children at Godalming Junior School.
+We have designated learning areas for Music, Art and DT, PE and Food Technology which further emphasises the importance of the children accessing the full breadth of the primary curriculum.
 Our PSHE curriculum is a unique strength of the school and further provides the children with key life skills and is closely aligned to our school values.
 A robust and values based approach to our PSHE curriculum ensures that, along with the rest of the curricular areas, the school prepares the children well for life outside the school gates and for the next chapter in their education.
 The formal subjects we teach are:

 Art and DT